Hot water in the home is entirely possible for those wanting to be resilient and less reliant on the utilities for power.

 There is another possibility.
 We now have the option of supplementing our geyser with electricity either from mains in wet-weather or from our photovoltaic panels when it’s sunny.

-That geyser absolutely must not be in the ceiling; flooding has been experienced by most of us at least once at great expense.
+That geyser must absolutely not be in the ceiling; flooding has been experienced by most of us at least once at great expense.
 It should be placed on the roof above the vacuum tubes for the thermo-syphon to work.

-We remain connected to the grid, on prepaid, but with the main breaker switched firmly off; that surge, courtesy of the incompetents sent by City Hall to install a new transformer is not readily forgotten.
+We remain connected to the grid, on prepaid but with the main breaker switched firmly off; that surge, courtesy of the incompetents sent by City Hall to install a new transformer is not readily forgotten.
 It caused massive damage down our street.
-Only once in the last eight-months have we used utility power, when guests came to stay; and were very glad to have had it.
+Only once in the last eight-months have we used utility power when guests came to stay; and were very glad to have had it.

-For the rest, once the batteries are charged we now can use any surplus power to heat water; that means at least an extra kilowatt of PV panels.
+For the rest, once the batteries are charged you now can use any surplus power to heat water; that means at least an extra kilowatt of PV panels.
 When installing a new geyser, do consider an induction element.

-With new technology from huge wind turbines, photovoltaic panels and E-cars, we really can beat this monster called Global Warming, so that our grandchildren will have a habitable planet to live on.
+With new technology from huge wind turbines, photovoltaic panels and E-cars we really can beat this monster called Global Warming; so that our grandchildren will have a habitable planet to live on.
 It will mean accepting that the skyline and our rooves may be dotted with clutter that is less than pleasing to our eyes.

 If your neighbours and corporate body will not accept that, then it’s time to start raising merry-hell.
 Otherwise our offspring are truly faced with the grim prospect of the "Late, Great Planet Earth."
 They will stomp on our graves.

 From a religious perspective it’s time we started to contemplate the sacred trust that is laid upon our shoulders to care for the world.
-As told in the Creation story, “And God saw everything that he had made, and behold, it was good.”
+As told in the Creation story, “And God saw everything that he had made and behold, it was good.”

-It is no longer good, and rapidly becoming worse; it behooves us to take stock.
+It is no longer good and rapidly becoming worse; it behooves us to take stock.
 Innovative ways of heating water are important.

 Most of the cooking at our green home is done via electricity produced gratis by our solar generator; when the sun is shining and lesser amounts at night after a bright day.
 The large inverter will easily provide power for the oven, bread-machine and dishwasher.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and the family too, of course.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie?
-Better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friendly book or food junkie?
+Better still, a social media tick would help.

 Address: